A Driven Tagged Particle in Asymmetric Exclusion Processes: Introduction

-In this paper, we will consider the case where $d=1$ and $p(\cdot)$ is non-nearest neighbor and asymmetric with positive mean $\sum z\cdot p(z) >0$.
-We would show the displacement of $X_t$ can have a speed by characterizing some nontrivial invariant measure for the environment process in dimension $d=1$.
-We would when $q(\cdot)$ is small, the speed of the tagged particle can be positive even when $q(\cdot)$ has a negative mean.
-Some mild assumptions would also be made in the next section.
+In this article, we will consider the case where $d=1$ and $p(\cdot)$ is non-nearest-neighbor and asymmetric with positive mean $\sum z\cdot p(z) >0$.
+The main tools are the couplings and martingale arguments.
+There are two types of couplings similar to those in \cite{FLS,Li75,Li77}.
+These two types of couplings allow us to compare currents in different processes and obtain estimates of currents.
+With martingale arguments, we can relate estimates of currents to estimates of the displacement $D_t$ and some invariant measures.
+In the end, we will show that the displacement $D_t$ grows linearly in $t$ in three scenarios (Theorems \ref{Thm:ballistic behavior for left moving tagged particle}, \ref{Thm:ballistic behavior for fast moving tagged particle}, \ref{Thm:positive speed for slow moving tagged particle}).
+These results suggest behaviors of the tagged particle depend on jump rates $p(\cdot), q(\cdot)$ and the initial measure in a nontrivial way.
+By characterizing some nontrivial invariant measure, we will show that the tagged particle can have a positive speed in AEP even when it has a negative drift, i.e. $\sum_z z\cdot q(z)<0$ (Theorem \ref{Thm:positive speed for slow moving tagged particle}).
+Some mild assumptions will also be made in the next section.